Featured exhibits in the Hall of Geology and Paleontology (first floor)

 Learn more about the impact history of Texas and elsewhere at IMPACT: TEXAS, an interactive computer module in the exhibit.

 Onion Creek Mosasaur

-The Onion Creek Mosasaur, Mosasaurus maximus, is among the largest species of mosasaurs, and one that lived only a short time before the last mosasaurs went extinct.
+The Onion Creek Mosasaur, Mosasaurus hoffmannii (formerly maximus), is among the largest species of mosasaurs, and one that lived only a short time before the last mosasaurs went extinct.
 With whale-like flippers instead of feet, and a long, laterally flattened tail, the Onion Creek Mosasaur swam with a snake-like motion, using its powerful tail to propel its body through the water.
-Discovered in 1935 by UT Austin geology students W. Clyde Ikins and John P. Smith, the Onion Creek Mosasaur is 30 feet long, about 12 feet of which are tail.
-Excavated by a team of UT geologists and paleontologists, the skeleton first went on display in Gregory Gymnasium in 1936 at the University Centennial Exposition.
-After exhibition in TMM's Great Hall from 1965 to 1989, it was remounted into a more natural pose in the Hall of Geology and Paleontology, where you can view it today.
+Discovered in November 1935 by UT Austin geology students W. Clyde Ikins and John P. Smith, the Onion Creek Mosasaur is 30 feet long, about 12 feet of which are tail.
+Excavated by a team of UT geologists and paleontologists the following summer, parts of the skeleton went on display in Gregory Gymnasium in 1936 at the University Centennial Exposition.
+After exhibition in TMM's Great Hall from 1965 to 1989, the skeleton was remounted into a more natural pose in the Hall of Geology and Paleontology, where you can view it today.

 Current Major Projects:

 - Identification and study of late Pleistocene mammal remains from a creek site in Travis County, Texas.